Cause area: Increasing diversity and inclusion and solving structural problems in the EA community

 C4: If we continue on this trajectory, our overall model of the world will become less accurate, and our ability to make an impact long-term will decrease.

-C5: Lack of diversity in EA is likely to harm the movement’s ability to do good long-term.
+C5: Lack of diversity and inclusion in EA is likely to harm the movement’s ability to do good long-term.

 Why we can’t have a truly effective and global movement in the long-term without diversity

 Some people can argue that it is indeed possible to understand beneficiaries without diversity in teams, for example, by doing research, but I am less convinced.
 A lot of decisions, big and small, are made by the organisation on a daily basis and it’s impossible to include diverse opinions in these decisions without having people already inside our teams (preferably, at all levels) who will be able to give their input.